A Victory & Reseda review of the 2019 Lexus ES

 It was a game changer.
 A Japanese flagship luxury sedan that matched up with the best from Germany, Britain, and the USA.
 The LS was priced below the European flagships, which gave it an advantage when it came to delivering more value at the upper end of the market.

 However, Lexus did offer a second model alongside the big LS.
 The ES was a hardtop four-door sedan based on the popular Toyota Camry.
-Its 2.5-liter V6 help it stands out in the luxury car field, while the interior seemed like a scaled-down version of the bigger LS.
+Its 2.5-liter V6 helped it stand out in the luxury car field, while the interior seemed like a scaled-down version of the bigger LS.

 While the LS grabbed all of the headlines and the spotlight, the ES quietly began growing on potential customers.
 Every subsequent generation of the ES became an entry point to the kind of luxury Lexus was offering.